Alison Lloyd describes the success of a multidiscipline approach to nurturing entrepreneurial capabilities benefitting from balance.

 - 57% of individuals are more confident about dealing with falls

 Although the impact of preventive healthcare is not easy to observe, the students have made every effort to track the effectiveness of the programme using a variety of physiotherapy tests and surveys.

 New clients continue to sign up for the fall prevention programme, which is still ongoing.
-In the coming months the students will be delivering this service to other districts in Hong Kong.
+In the coming months, the students will be delivering this service to other districts in Hong Kong.
 In terms of new service development, the students have created a programme to target lower back pain prevention for an expanded target group.
-Programme trial for this new service commenced in May 2015.
+The programme trial for this new service commenced in May 2015.